Best Dividend Stocks to Buy

 Q5.
 How do taxes work on dividends?

-Qualified dividends are taxed at lower capital gains rates, while non-qualified dividends are taxed as regular income.
-Always consult a tax advisor.
+Qualified dividends are taxed at capital gains rates.
+Non-qualified dividends are taxed as ordinary income.
+It depends, so checking with a tax pro is smart.